 Responsible for developing and implementing the Group's sustainability strategy, linked to and integrated with the Group's overall corporate strategy.
-In doing so, it also considers environmental, social, economic and energy issues affecting the
+In doing so, it also considers environmental, social, economic and energy issues affecting the business overseeing the Group's health and safety policy and operations, security governance, policy and procedures at all Group properties, performance against targets and progress towards goals.

-Health, Safety and ecurity Committee
+Health, Safety and ecurity Committee Responsible for